-Safer Using – Poppers
+Safer Using – Ketamine

 Poppers (also known as alkyl nitrites) are a class of inhalant drugs used on the dance floor and during sex.1,2 Poppers produce short-lasting psychoactive effects and a strong muscle-relaxant effect lasting around 3 minutes.1 Due to their ability to relax smooth muscles, poppers are used to enhance anal intercourse primarily in the LGBTQ+ community.2 A 2020 survey of 1745 gay and bisexual men in Australia found that two thirds of the participants had used poppers at least once, and almost half had used them in the last six months.2 No drug-related harms were reported and popper use among these men was linked to reduced anxiety, increased social engagement with gay men, and improved sexual pleasure.2